Tommy Solomon: Early life

-Solomon was born at Waikaripi in the Chatham Islands and raised on the Moriori Reserve near Manukau Point.
+Solomon was born on 7 May 1884 at Waikaripi in the Chatham Islands and raised on the Moriori Reserve near Manukau Point and was the only surviving child of his father, Rangitapua Horomona Rehe and his mother, Ihimaera Te Teira, both of whom came from the Ōwenga and Ōtonga Moriori tribes respectively.
 His mother died in 1903 but because of his youthful irresponsibility the interest in her land was vested in his father during his lifetime.

 Career as farmer

 Solomon was married in 1903 to Ada Fowler of the Kāi Tahu iwi and began learning the trade of sheep farmer first on leased land and then on the family holding which gradually increased in size as other Moriori families died out.
-When his father and his wife died in 1915 Solomon was running 7000 sheep and a herd of cattle on the family farm.
+When his father and his wife died in 1915, Solomon was running 7000 sheep and a herd of cattle on the family farm.
 He remarried in 1916 to Whakarawa, the niece of his first wife and subsequently had five children.
 During the 1920s Solomon became known as one of the most successful farmers in the Chatham Islands.
 He took an active part in the social and political life of the Chatham Islands and was widely respected for his generosity and his conciliatory nature; it was as the "last full-blooded Moriori" however that he was best known.